mobxjs/mobx-react-lite/README.md

 It allows you to use an observer like behaviour, but still allowing you to optimize the component in any way you want (e.g. using memo with a custom areEqual, using forwardRef, etc.) and to declare exactly the part that is observed (the render phase).

+Instead of providing useForceUpdate option on every invocation, you can instead call setDefaultForceUpdate to override the default forceUpdate hook.

 ### **`useLocalStore<T, S>(initializer: () => T, source?: S): T`** _([user guide](https://mobx-react.js.org/state-local))_

 Local observable state can be introduced by using the useLocalStore hook, that runs its initializer function once to create an observable store and keeps it around for a lifetime of a component.